hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

 ## Using the Helm Chart to deploy Consul Enterprise

-This Helm chart can also be used to deploy Consul Enterprise by following a few extra steps.
+You can also use this Helm chart to deploy Consul Enterprise by following a few extra steps.

 Find the license file that was sent to you with your welcome email.
 It should have the extension `.hclic`.
 You will use the contents of this file to create a Kubernetes secret before installing the Helm chart.